markshannon/New-C-API-for-Python/README.md

 The removal of the legacy C API will happen in three stages:

 * 2025 (3.14): Removal of the unsafe parts of the API: parts of the API that return borrowed references, or mutate immutable objects.
-* 2028 (3.17): Removal performance limiting parts of the API.
+* 2028 (3.17): Removal of performance limiting parts of the API.
 For example, parts of the API that prevent improvements to internal data structures.
 * 2031 (3.20/4.0): Removal of the rest of the legacy C API.